greenairways/GeoFS-OSM-Airport-Models/ContributionGuide.md

 > [!IMPORTANT]
 > When deleting, make sure to right-click the section you want to delete and click **Delete Hierarchy**.
 You should just have the terminal building remaining.

-## Step 4 - Exporting the model
+## STEP 4 - Exporting the Model
 - Click **File > Export > glTF 2.0**, andd change **glTF binary** to **glTF seperate**.
 - Choose your path you want to export the file in, and the file name.
 - Click export, and it should show up in the directory you selected.
 You should see (your file name).gltf, (your file name).bin, and some images.
 > [!WARNING]
 The file will NOT export if it is **larger than 20 megabytes**.
 Please contact **thegreen121** on Discord if the file is larger than 20 MB.

 ## STEP 5 - Importing into GitHub and glTF Editing
 > [!TIP]
 > If you don't have a Github Account, you can create one [here](https://github.com/signup).
 - Create a new repository, and if it isn't already public, make it so.
 A detailed turotial can be found [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility).